 - Carefully review and double-check the essentially important Microsoft SQL Server configuration steps in chapter Installation.

-- On the SQL Server computer, run the "Microsoft SQL Server Configuration Manager" and verify that the SQL server service is running:
+- On the SQL Server computer, run the "Microsoft SQL Server Configuration Manager" to verify, that the SQL server service is running:

 If the server service is not running, right-click and select "Start" from the popup menu.

 - All users need "View Definition" rights to the Master SQL database.
 This can be configured in the "Microsoft SQL Server Management Studio" with the SQL query GRANT VIEW ANY DEFINITION TO [USERNAME OR GROUP]

 - If using PhraseExpress for Mac, verify in the "Microsoft SQL Server Management Studio" (does not come with SQL server installation by default; must be installed separately), that Authentication mode is set to "

 - If using "Windows authentication", make sure to add the desired users in the PhraseExpress SQL Client Manager.

 The SQL server service must be restarted before any configuration change takes effect.

 Consult your IT administrator before you make any changes to the SQL server configuration.

 - Use the "MS SQL Management Studio" to delete the database(s) that could not be created ("pexphrases.mdf" or "pexlicense.mdf") including associated file(s) (e.g. "pexlicense_log.ldf").